Things to Do in Orlando With Teens

 Learn more: Universal Orlando Resort Hotels

 If your teens are more interested in spending time in your hotel’s pool than in their suites, Orlando has some mind-blowing options in that regard.
-Margaritaville Resort Orlando has its own onsite water park, and Orlando World Center Marriott has four heated outdoor pools at its Falls Pools Oasis, which includes waterslides, whirlpools and a 600,000-gallon lagoon pool.
+Margaritaville Resort Orlando has its own onsite water park, Island H2O Live!, and Orlando World Center Marriott has four heated outdoor pools and a nighttime laser show at its Falls Pools Oasis, which includes waterslides, whirlpools and a 600,000-gallon lagoon pool.